sourcegraph/about/handbook/product/design/research/user-testing-com.md

 Usertesting.com is _“a video-first platform where you can see and hear the experiences of real people as they engage with your products, designs, apps, processes, concepts, or brands.”_

-We utilize this platform to test prototypes, existing product features and perform surveys with users who are typically unfamiliar with Sourcegraph.
+We use this platform to test prototypes, existing product features, and perform surveys with users who are typically unfamiliar with Sourcegraph.

 ## Test participants